 - Children under your legal custody (if widowed or divorced)

-If you are purchasing a resale HDB flat as a single person, the minimum legal age is 35 years old if you are unmarried or divorced, and 21 years old if you are widowed or orphaned.
+If you are purchasing a resale HDB flat as a single person (unmarried or divorced), the minimum legal age is 35 years old.
+If you are widowed or orphaned, the minimum legal age is 21 years old.

 Can singles buy HDB flats?

-Yes, singles can buy HDB flats.
-There are certain criteria to be met, depending on which scheme you are applying under.
-Generally, you will need to be a Singaporean Citizen (single PRs are not eligible to buy HDB flats, resale or otherwise) and at least 35 years old.
+Yes, singles can buy HDB flats. but there are certain criteria to be met, depending on which scheme you are applying under.
+In addition, you will need to be a Singaporean Citizen (single PRs are not eligible to buy HDB flats, resale or otherwise) and at least 35 years old.

 What is an essential occupier for HDB?

-More importantly, an essential occupier as listed in the flat application must physically and continuously occupy the flat during the 5-year occupation period.
+More importantly, an essential occupier as listed in the flat application must physically and continuously occupy the flat throughout the 5-year or 10-year (for prime areas) occupation period.
 If this criterion is not fulfilled, HDB can cancel the application and forfeit your deposit(s).